TAXATION AND SPENDING (Fiscal) POLICY

 There is no integrity to our tax system, it lacks any sense of responsibility, and accountability.

-Total disconnection from the reality of tax and spending, due to a complex tax system which few understand, resulting in the widescale disempowering of people:
+Total disconnection from the reality of tax and spending, resulting in the widescale misunderstanding and disempowering of people:

-Another common false idea is that people sometimes feel the government should lower tax, and increase public spending, this is clearly completely impossible to sustain, even with increasing debt, as it would bankrupt the country.
-News on television quite often shows interviews where people are asked what they think the government should do, and they reply 'increase spending on health, and lower income tax'.
+Another common false idea is that people sometimes feel the government should lower tax, and increase public spending; this is clearly completely impossible to sustain, even with increasing debt, as it would bankrupt the country, you cannot continue to spend money which you do not have.
+News on television quite often shows interviews where people are asked what they think the government should do, and they reply for example 'increase spending on health, and lower income tax'.
 This does not really represent a realistic understanding of the fiscal system, when has someone said 'I want a better health service and I therefore want to pay more tax for it'.
-This lack of knowledge fundamentally disempowers people in their everyday lives, as it disconnects them from the importance and use of the tax they pay.
+This lack of knowledge fundamentally disempowers people in their everyday lives, as it disconnects them from the importance of the tax they pay, and the benefit it brings to them.

 As explained another major area of difficulty is endless debate and argument on what money should be spent where.
 Because nearly all tax is mixed together in one pot, there is no direct correspondence at all between what an individual pays in tax, and what public services they get in return.
-It is inevitable that this will create endless dissatisfaction for pretty much everyone in the country, and cause ongoing argument and conflict.
+It is inevitable that this will create endless dissatisfaction for pretty much everyone in the country, and cause ongoing argument and conflict, just as in our supermarket analogy!
 This dissatisfaction occurs at all levels, the people of Britain argue with and lobby the government to spend more in certain areas, and tax less in other areas.
-The political parties endlessly argue amongst themselves about how public money should be spent, the wealthy can feel despondent because they can pay far more into the tax system than the average, the honest working person may feel they are paying too much also.
-Those who do not work, can be funded by others, causing irritation to the tax payer, and disempowering them also as they are not fully motivated to work, and have the pride of it.
+The political parties endlessly argue amongst themselves about how public money should be spent, the wealthy can feel despondent because they can pay far more into the tax system than the cost of the public services they use, and the honest working person may feel they are paying too much also.
+Those who do not work, can be funded by others, causing irritation to the tax payer, and disempowering them also, as they are not fully motivated to work, and have the pride of it.
 Possibly the most irritating thing of all is that some of the wealthiest people pay little or no tax, on account of various tax havens, or living abroad.

 Our Policy - How it resolve the issues and achieves the aims.

 There are two simple, basic features of our fiscal policy.
-The first is to simplify and replace nearly all tax with a cost based system, indeed we want to eliminate the idea of tax altogether and replace it with the concept and awareness of cost.
+The first is to simplify and replace nearly all tax with a cost based system, indeed we want to largely eliminate the idea of tax altogether and replace it with the concept and understanding of cost.
 The second is to make all collecting and spending of tax traceable and transparent.
-Essentially our policy is to straighten everything out and then make it all visible to everyone.
+Essentially our policy is to straighten everything out and then make it all fair and visible to everyone.

-We believe that it is an absolute basic characteristic of any civilised and functional society, that everyone has full responsibility, and accountability, these are two of our core values that we uphold at all times.
+We believe that it is an absolute basic characteristic of any civilised and functional society, that everyone has full responsibility, and accountability, these are two of our core Moral Values that we uphold at all times.
 This means if an individual wants a service, they pay for that service exactly, no more or less than it costs to provide it to them, this is fair.
-As we have explained this is not the case at all at the moment, everyone pays different amount ranging from zero to more than half their income, and receives different amounts of benefit in return.
+As we have explained this is not the case at all at the moment.

-In our system of tax, all the taxes where people pay something but get little or nothing in return, would be reduced or completely phased out over time.
-There is no integrity in collecting a tax from someone if they get nothing in return, and it may sound strange to suggest that this even happens, but it does all the time in our tax system.
-Some of the biggest examples of this are business rates, and corporation tax, most businesses pay these substantial taxes, but get little or nothing in return.
-Taxes on businesses are ultimately taxes on everyone, because they increase the costs of all the products we buy, ultimately us as the consumer therefore pays for it.
-The loss in revenue by phasing these taxes out, would then be replaced by people paying directly for the services they use.
-Similarly where people pay little or no tax, but continue to get public services this also would be phased out, thus achieving a completely fair tax system.
+In our system of tax, most of the taxes where people pay something but get little or nothing in return, would be completely phased out over time.
+Taxes on businesses such as business rates and corporation tax are ultimately taxes on everyone, as they increase the costs of all the products we buy, and we, the consumers, ultimately end up paying for it.
+The loss in revenue by phasing these taxes out, would be replaced by people paying directly for the services they use.
+Similarly where people pay little or no tax, but continue to receive public services, this also would be phased out, thus achieving a completely fair tax system.
 The basic ways we would achieve this is as follows:

-Health care (£212 billion annual cost): The total annual costs of health care would be divided by the number of people of working age in the country (33 million), and then everyone would pay this fixed amount.
-This is an entirely fair system where everyone gets full health care, and everyone pays the same amount for it. (£6,424 per person per year).
+Health care (£212 billion annual cost): The total annual costs of health care would be divided by the number of people of working age in the country (33 million), and then everyone will pay this fixed amount.
+This is an entirely fair system where everyone gets full health care, and everyone pays the same amount for it. (£212 billion divided by 33 million = £6,424 per person per year).

-Education and defence (£157 billion annual cost): Everyone adult was educated, and every person is being defended by the British military.
-Therefore these costs will be paid for in the same way as health care, so that it is the same amount for everyone. (£4,757 per person per year).
+Education (£105 billion annual cost): Everyone adult was educated, therefore these costs will be calculated in the same way as health care, so that it is the same amount for everyone. (£3,181 per person per year).

-Pensions (£141 billion annual cost): Everyone has a government pension pot, which they individually pay into.
-What ever they put into this pot, is exactly what they get out of it, anyone can go online and immediately see how much they have put in, and what their pension is therefore worth.
+Pensions (£141 billion annual cost): Everyone will have an individual government pension pot, which they individually pay into.
+What ever they put into this pot, is exactly what they get out of it, anyone can go online and immediately see all payments they have put in, and what their pension is currently worth.
 There is no directing, or spending of this money elsewhere, your money stays in your pot, an entirely fair system. (£4,272 per person per year).

-Transport (£44 billion annual cost): Transport will be paid for by the people who use transport, so their will be a tax on fuel, and electric car charging, which exactly and proportionately matches the amount of use a person has of the transport system, and the costs of it.
+Transport (£44 billion annual cost): Transport will be paid for by the people who use transport, so there will be a tax on fuel, and electric car charging, which exactly and proportionately matches the amount of use a person has of the transport system, and the costs of it.
+The bus and rail network will be cost based also.
 This tax will reflect the environmental implications and costs of electric transport, versus polluting transport.
 Again this tax will not be directed, or spent elsewhere, meaning it is entirely fair.

 Interest on national debt (£97 billion annual cost): Our policy is to reduce national debt to zero, as we do not believe using tax payers money to pay interest is the correct policy.